DebbieBergstrom/Russian-Roulette/README.md

 ## **Features**
 ### **Existing features**

-The **Russian Roulette Game** application currently offers the following features:
+The **Russian Roulette Game** application currently offers the following features (press the dropdown to see image):

 <details><summary>Landing page - Welcoming the user to the game: </summary>
 <img src="/docs/images/landing_page.png"></details>